lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/ROS Migration Guide.md

   [sourced](https://docs.ros.org/en/humble/Tutorials/Configuring-ROS2-Environment.html#source-the-setup-files)
   in order for `std_msgs` to be findable.

   Support for `shared_ptr` types is also supported.
-It is generally could be more efficient to use shared pointers because they can minimize the overhead of copying.
+It could be more efficient to use shared pointers because they can minimize the overhead of copying.
 This would especially be useful for message types such as `PointCloud2` that are expensive to copy.
 The example above could be